Dural venous sinus thrombosis

 - vasogenic edema: secondary to venous hypertension

-- unilateral or bilateral cortical or peripheral venous haemorrhage
+- unilateral or bilateral cortical or peripheral venous hemorrhage

-With contrast administration, especially with a CT venogram, then a filling defect in a sinus is sought.
-Multiplayer reformatted CT venography has been reported with a sensitivity of 95% for this diagnosis 4.
+With contrast administration, especially with a CT venogram, a sinus filling defect is sought.
+Multiplanar reformatted CT venography has been reported with a sensitivity of 95% for this diagnosis 4.
 Signs on contrast CT include:

 - empty delta sign (specific to a superior sagittal sinus thrombosis)